 NordVPN has managed to strike a great balance of value and performance, but it still lacks in one regard.
 Unfortunately, there is no way to try NordVPN without paying money.
 Without a free trial, many people will be more reluctant to put down the lump sum that is required to get the better deals of the long-term plans.

 ProtonVPN has one of the most convoluted pricing structures of any VPN.
 There are three different plans offered, and each one can either be purchased monthly or annually.

-For starters, there is a free plan that is very generous and allows for an unlimited amount of use.
+For starters, there is a that is very generous and allows for an unlimited amount of use.
 Seeing as most free VPNs are merely a trial that is limited by either a time frame or a data cap, this limitless free plan earns ProtonVPN a spot on our best free VPN services list.

 Naturally, this free plan has a handful of limitations placed on it.
 Only three locations are available to free users, only one device can be connected at a time and your speeds are capped, but at an unknown limit.